CloudForge25/CloudForge25/README.md

 🚧 **Status**: In Active Development

-- **Frontend**: ✅ Core implementation complete
-  - ✅ React app with modern tooling (Vite, Tailwind)
-  - ✅ Responsive dashboard with data visualization
-  - ✅ Multi-page application (Dashboard, VMs, Apps, Billing, Settings)
-  - ✅ Authentication flow (UI layer)
-  - ✅ Theme system with light/dark mode support
-  - ✅ Component library with Radix UI integration
-- **Backend**: Planning phase - API endpoints needed
-- **Documentation**: In progress
-- **Testing**: Not started
-- **Deployment**: Not started
+- **Frontend**: The React app is looking good!
+Dashboard works, all the main pages are there, charts are rendering, themes work, and it's responsive.
+Basically ready for the backend to plug into.
+- **Backend**: This is our next big focus.
+Need to build out the API endpoints and get everything connected.
+- **Documentation**: You're reading it!
+But we could always use more.
+- **Testing**: Yeah... we should probably write some tests soon.
+- **Deployment**: Once we get the backend sorted, we'll figure out hosting.

 ## 📄 License